Tony Tomassi

-Tony Tomassi (born January 15, 1971 in Montreal, Quebec) is a Quebec politician.
+Tony Tomassi (born January 15, 1971) is a Quebec politician.
 He is the former Member of National Assembly of Quebec for the riding of LaFontaine in Montreal.
-He formerly represented the Quebec Liberal Party and was the Minister for Family, but was an independent until May 3, 2012, date of his resignation.
+He formerly represented the Quebec Liberal Party and was the Minister of Families, but was an independent until May 3, 2012, date of his resignation.

 Tomassi studied at the Université du Québec à Montréal and the Université de Montréal but did not receive a university degree.
 He was a political aide for Liberal members for Bourget and Jeanne-Mance.
 He later became a general manager at Group Genco.
 He was also a member of the Montreal Board of Trade.

 Tomassi was a candidate for the Progressive Conservative Party of Canada in Saint-Léonard—Saint-Michel, in the 1993 federal elections but was not elected as the Conservatives were reduced to just two seats in the House of Commons.
 He would run in provincial politics and was elected in 2003 in LaFontaine as a Liberal.
 He was re-elected in 2007 and named the parliamentary secretary to Premier Jean Charest.
 Following the 2008 elections, he was named for the first time in the Cabinet being designated as the Minister for Family replacing Michelle Courchesne who kept the portfolios of Education, Recreation and Sport.

 On May 6, 2010, after much controversy around the attribution of publicly subsidized daycare licenses, Tony Tomassi was asked to resign as Minister for Family and to leave the Liberal caucus, after it was revealed he was using a business credit card in the name of Canadian Bureau of Investigations and Adjustments while sitting as an MNA.
 His portfolio was given to Yolande James.